-Learning about the Law
+Learning about the Law with Legal Books

 Build a Legal Library

-- Understand how the legal system works in the United States and how to best navigate through its complexity
+- Understand how the legal system works in the United States and how to best navigate through its complexity.

 List of Legal Books

-|Law 101: Everything You Need to Know about American Law
+|Law 101: Everything You Need to Know About American Law, Fourth Edition

-Law 101: Everything You Need to Know about American Law provides an excellent overview of the American Legal System.
-The book explains the U.S. Legal system in a simple and straightforward manner that anyone can understand.
+Law 101: Everything You Need to Know About American Law provides an excellent overview of the American Legal System.
+The book explains the U.S. Legal system in a way anyone can understand.
 Think of it as a crash course to the first year of law school.
-In fact, it covers all of the subjects taught in the first year of law school.
+It covers all the subjects taught in the first year of law school.
 Plus, the author of this book manages to present all of this information in an entertaining way, which makes the information easier to absorb and remember.
-Most legal books will put you straight to sleep, but this one will keep your attention all the way through.
-If you’re a private investigator who needs to learn about the law quickly, this is a great place to start.
+Most legal books will put you straight to sleep, but this one will keep your attention throughout.
+This is a great place to start if you’re a private investigator who needs to learn about the law quickly.

-|Navigating The Legal Minefield of Private Investigations (Paperback)
+|Navigating The Legal Minefield of Private Investigations

 Navigating the Legal Minefield of Private Investigations is a legal book for private investigators.
-The author is an experienced attorney who has also worked as a private investigator.
-The book does a great job of explaining the laws that pertain specifically to to private investigation work.
-Topics include surveillance, trespassing, impersonations, electronic wiretapping, arrest rules, witness interviewing, and more.
+The author is an experienced attorney who has worked as a private investigator.
+The book does a great job explaining the laws on private investigation work.
+For example, topics include surveillance, trespassing, impersonations, electronic wiretapping, arrest rules, witness interviewing, and more.

-Black’s Law Dictionary is the premier legal reference resource that includes over 50,000 legal definitions.
-In addition to providing the meaning for thousands of important legal terms and acronyms, the book includes a copy of the full Constitution, a time chart of the United States Supreme Court, a map of the Federal Court circuit and many more features.
-Private Investigators should use Black’s Law Dictionary as a study guide, to learn the terminology used by attorneys, judges and others in the legal system.
+Black’s Law Dictionary is the premier legal reference resource with over 50,000 legal definitions.
+In addition to providing the meaning for thousands of important legal terms and acronyms, the book includes a copy of the Constitution, a time chart of the United States Supreme Court, a map of the Federal Court circuit, and many more features.
+Private Investigators should use Black’s Law Dictionary as a study guide to learn the terminology used by attorneys, judges, and others in the legal system.

-However, it differs from the Black Law Dictionary is that it translates the complicated legalese into simple and easy to understand language.
-If you’re just starting out as an investigator, and you don’t have a background that involves law study or police work, start with this book to learn the most common legal terms.
+However, it differs from the Black Law Dictionary because it translates complicated legalese into simple, easy-to-understand language.
+If you’re starting as an investigator and don’t have a background in law study or police work, start with this book to learn the most common legal terms.
 Think of it as an introductory dictionary.
-If you find it a breeze, then you an graduate up to the larger dictionary.
+If you find it a breeze, you can graduate with a more extensive dictionary.